joaoheron/base_crawler/README.rst

         - keys is a paremeter which stores input keys for the Action.
 It can be use with send_keys action_type.

     7. **timeout**(optional):
-        - timeout is the amount of seconds the Selenium webdriver will use as it's own timeout to throw an error.
+        - timeout is the amount of seconds the Selenium webdriver will use as it's own timeout before throw an error.

 ### Examples
 The project's default example is already enabled on `conf.py ` file.
 To set your own configurations, change the Actions() called inside the array named actions_list.